GeorgeVicarey/VoxelGame/README.md

 #Voxel Game

+##Current output
+The current build only displays one block that rotates around point (0,0,0).
+Although the code creates two blocks, only the last create block is dispayed.

 The aim of this project is to create a simple Minecraft-Esque game.

 ###Main goals:
 - World made of Cubes
 - Camera controlled by
   * `AWSD` for movement